Team Members

 In 2016, she completed her PhD in Chemistry from the University of Örebro, Sweden in collaboration with the National Hellenic Research Foundation.
 She is an experienced scientist in nanotechnology and bioactive delivery.
 She is also the co-founder of www.beconscious.gr, a website dedicated to making environmental science and biology accessible to all.

-Junior Researchers and personnel
+Junior Researchers and Personnel

 Dimitra Gialama received her Diploma from the School of Chemical Engineering, National Technical University of Athens in 2005 and her MRes from Imperial College London in 2008.